 This, in turn, means that resolving the TeV morphology directly gives insights into both the distribution of high-energy electrons and the magnetic field present in the sources and lifts the degeneracy present in the X-ray observations.

 As mentioned above, this modeling approach is based on the assumption that the same (energy range of) electrons that produce the X-rays also produce the TeV gamma rays.
-This depends on both the strength of the magnetic field and the spectrum of the ISRF.
+This depends on both the strength of the magnetic field and the spectrum of the target radiation field, i.e. the CMB and ISRF for the case of PWNe.
 For a typical magnetic field strength of $10\,\mathrm{\mu G}$ (e.g.~\cite{HESS:2024usd,Gaensler:2001ac}), electrons with energies between around $50\,\mathrm{TeV}$ and $100\,\mathrm{TeV}$ typically produce X-rays in the $2-9\,\mathrm{keV}$ band~\citep{Hinton:2009zz,Blumenthal:1970gc}.
 Taking into account the non-negligible Klein-Nishina effects, the peaks of the gamma-ray SEDs produced in inverse Compton scattering by these same electrons lie between $10\,\mathrm{TeV}$ and $40\,\mathrm{TeV}$ for scattering of the CMB and between $45\,\mathrm{TeV}$ and $95\,\mathrm{TeV}$ for the scattering of far-infrared photons ($E_{\mathrm{FIR}}=0.02\,\mathrm{eV}$)~\citep{Hinton:2009zz,Blumenthal:1970gc}.

 Therefore, the $10-100\,\mathrm{TeV}$ energy range can be considered well matched with the $2-10\,\mathrm{keV}$ X-ray band and we restrict our modeling and analysis to this energy range and assume an energy-independent morphology within it.